APLMOOC/APLMOOC/docs/course/ch5/write.md

 !!! write-problem "Write problem 12"

-    Write a function that takes in a right argument character vector and returns the matrix that the character vector represents.
+    Write a function that takes in a right argument character vector and returns the array that the character vector represents.

-    The character vector will have elements separated by commas, 1-cells separated by semicolons, and 2-cells separated by colons.
+    In the character vector, commas separate the elements of a 1-cell, semicolons separate 1-cells, and colons separate 2-cells.

     ```apl
           a